woodstone121/DeepCore/_posts/BoVW_Blog_Post_Part_1.docx.md

 The winning keypoint detection/descriptor was using the BRISK keypoint detector, and the SIFT keypoint descriptor, since they had the highest precision-recall values.
 Below in Figure 8 is a visualization of three words in our “Fighter” dictionary.

 ![image8](https://github.com/DigitalGlobe/DeepCore/blob/kevin_blog/assets/images/2017-04-17-Bag_of_Visual_Words/image8.png)

+Figure 8.
+This is a visualization of 16 image patches of 3 different visual words in our “Fighter” dictionary that contains over 300 visual words.
+Note that each of these selected words represent diverse fighters in various orientations.

 Summary
 =======